aliakbarafzali/webScraping/README.md

 - If the URL is unreachable, `getPage` will print an error message.
 - Missing data elements (e.g., missing table rows or cells) are handled gracefully, with defaults or informative print statements.

-## Contributing

-1. Fork the project.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Added feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a clear guide on setting up, running, and understanding the project.
-Feel free to modify based on any specific preferences or repository details!